 - Do you have a study buddy at school?

-The morning before school or drop off at daycare can always be hectic.
-This is often where separation anxiety presents itself.
+The hour before school or drop off at daycare can always be hectic.
+This time is often where separation anxiety presents itself.
 If your child is dropped off from another family member or their father in the morning, this can add to the craziness.